xieweiAlex/English_Learning/words/2024/words-Mar.md

+precedent, precedence.
+It’s time to shed some of this baggage: if a command is going to be used primarily by humans, it should be designed for humans first.

-the largest digital market asset not only experiencing a meteoric surge this quarter but also actually reaching an all-time high before the halving for time in history.
+The largest digital market asset not only experiencing a **meteoric** surge this quarter but also actually reaching an all-time high before the halving for time in history.

 ## Week 4

-In 1960 the French reportedly each imbibed, on average, 116 litres of wine in a year.
+In 1960 the French reportedly each **imbibed**, on average, 116 litres of wine in a year.

 **rigor**, **rigorous**
 **scrupulous**